Danack/RfcLiteralString/rfc_words.md

 For any use-case where dynamic strings are required, it would be better to build those strings with an appropriate query builder,

+## F.A.Q

+### Why are floats and bools not considered literal

+Because when converting either of them to string, they aren't guaranteed (and often don't) have the exact same value that they have in source code.

+For example, the floating point number `0.1` is stored as `0.1000000000000000055511151231257827021181583404541015625` as that is the closest representable 64bit floating point number.
+Casting that to string either truncates the value, or doesn't match the stored value.

+For bools, `TRUE` and `true` when cast to string give "1".
+For `FALSE` and `false` both give "" aka empty string.

 ## Questions

 ???